timhyson/cv/README.md

 At what point does attention to detail become OCD?!
 I have a logical and creative mindset, and through helping others who are blocked I've gained experience reading and understanding someone else's code; an essential skill for bug hunting.

 #### Teamwork and collaboration
 Combining the self-motivation and self-discipline of a seasoned freelancer with the communication and easy compromise of a committed team worker.
+Filming contracts tended to range from a few days to a few months, requiring the ability to hit the ground running on new projects with new faces.

 #### Responsive learning
 I'm quick to adapt to different approaches.
 And learning to feel comfortable with the unknown.